pigimonaco/EuclidMocksPipeline/README.md

   - extinction: galaxies are selected accorting to their extincted flux;
   - visibilitymask: a boolean visibility mask is applied to the catalog.
+  - lookup: a lookup table is used to determine what galaxies are detected.
   A selection is defined by a tag specified in the input file, and requires a separate sel_input_[tag].py file to be created.
 It can be applied to a galaxy or a random catalog.
-The input file specified two selection tags, selection_data_tag for the galaxy catalog and selection_random_tag for the random.
+The input file specifies two selection tags, selection_data_tag for the galaxy catalog and selection_random_tag for the random.